If you're fascinated by natural phenomena and enjoy designing and conducting experiments, a career as a research scientist may suit you

-Research and development is not restricted to major companies; small to medium-sized enterprises (SMEs) can also offer excellent careers to scientists.
+There are research and development opportunities available with national and multinational companies, as well as with small to medium-sized enterprises (SMEs), which can also offer excellent careers to scientists.

 Look for job vacancies at:

-If you are studying for a PhD while being employed in a research post, you will be supported by a supervisor.
-You are likely to get additional training, which may be offered by the institution or by Vitae, which covers skills to succeed in your PhD and other transferable skills.
+If you're studying for a PhD while being employed in a research post, you will be supported by a supervisor.
+You're likely to get additional training, which may be offered by the institution or by Vitae, which supports the professional development of researchers.

-Continuing professional development (CPD) is important throughout your career and support in this area is provided by Research Councils UK.
-You can also consider becoming a member of a relevant professional body, which will demonstrate your commitment to your profession as well as indicating a level of competency in your field.
-Relevant organisations include the:
+Continuing professional development (CPD) is important throughout your career and support in this area is provided by UKRI.
+Consider becoming a member of a relevant professional body, such as the Institute of Physics (IOP) or Royal Society of Chemistry (RSC) to gain access to training, courses and events.

-Career structures vary with each employer, but career paths tend to be well defined in all sectors and are dependent on achieving research goals.
+Career structures vary between employers, but career paths tend to be well defined in all sectors and are dependent on achieving research goals.

-Initially, scientists in industry work in hands-on functions to increase knowledge and practical skills.
-As experience grows, you take on greater responsibility for projects and begin to manage the work of other scientists, before eventually becoming a project manager or technical director (job titles vary between employers).
+Initially, scientists in industry work in hands-on functions to increase their knowledge and practical skills.
+As you gain experience, you take on greater responsibility for projects and begin to manage the work of other scientists, before eventually becoming a project manager or technical director (job titles vary between employers).

 In academic research, a PhD is usually followed by short-term postdoctoral research contracts of up to three years in length.
 You may take up advertised positions or apply speculatively to an established scientist with whom you would like to work.
 These may be based in laboratories worldwide, so willingness to relocate can be helpful for progression.

 Permanent research posts without teaching or administrative responsibilities are rare and highly sought after.
-You can enhance your progression by developing an international network of people working in the same field.
+You can enhance your career prospects by developing an international network of people working in the same field.